Olgiati Bridge: Recent developments

 Beginning in February 1999, the Olgiati bridge was widened from four to six lanes.
 This was accomplished by attaching extending steel beams to the top of the posts over the river.
 Also in this project, a ramp was added from the bridge on the north side to Manufacturer's Road, replacing a hazardous cloverleaf loop ramp which diverged past the bridge.
 The project, after many delays, was completed in February 2003.

-In 2011, TDOT announced a plan add two more lanes to the bridge.
+In 2011, TDOT announced a plan to add two more lanes to the bridge.
 The groundwork for extra lanes was already done in the first widening project.
 The project has experienced many delays, but TDOT began widening the bridge in a reconstruction of the portion of US 27 in downtown Chattanooga (Interstate 124) which began in late 2015, and is expected to be completed by 2020.